UilSiqueira/Multiprocessing/README.md

-# multiprocessing
-Converting 1_000_000 MongoDB documents to PostgreSQL records in 3 minutes.
+# Converting 1_000_000 MongoDB documents to PostgreSQL records in 3 minutes.

 You'll need to install Docker and Docker compose to be able to run DBs instances You'll also need python 3.8 version.